GAA management committee handed emergency powers

 Abandoning the qualifiers wouldn’t actually create much additional room in the calendar, as they have always been organised in tandem with the provincial championships as teams drop out and they observe a fairly punishing schedule of week-on-week matches.

 How quickly it could all start after any go-ahead was given is a matter of conjecture.
-The Gaelic Players Association are looking for a four-week preparatory period – but are open to medical and sports science advice – and even compromising that would probably require three weeks, which quickly gets the necessary window to conclude the championships up to nearly three months.
+The Gaelic Players’ Association are looking for a four-week preparatory period – but are open to medical and sports science guidance – and even compromising that would probably require three weeks, which quickly gets the necessary window to conclude the championships up to nearly three months.

 That effectively means that the GAA would have to be given the go-ahead in September at the latest were the championships to be run off in 2020.